This week inHusker history

 1967: Nebraska athletic director Tippy Dye, the man who hired Bob Devaney as football coach, accepts the A.D. job at Northwestern after a five-year stint in Lincoln.

 «1992: Nebraska loses one of its biggest fans when Charlie Winkler suffers a fatal heart attack at his Grand Island home.
 Winkler, 69, was said to have attended every Husker football game since 1957.
 Winkler wrote a book titled My Big Red Obsession and was the subject of a 1975 Sports Illustrated article.
-Meanwhile, Tom Osborne dismisses two players involved in a brawl with members of the baseball team.
+Meanwhile, forfeits of four games and the 1991 Big Eight championship appear possible as Nebraska completes its investigation of the Omar Soto eligibility case.
+(The Big Eight would later decide against any forfeits.)
+Also, Tom Osborne dismisses two players involved in a brawl with members of the baseball team.

 2007: Sam Keller, a transfer from Arizona State, prepares to battle for the quarterback spot with Joe Ganz.
 Meanwhile, fallout from the ouster of trainer Doak Ostergard starts to spill into the public arena.